-After the analysis raw results have been processed and abstracted by the processing modules and the global container is generated (ref.
-Processing Modules), it is passed over by Cuckoo to all the reporting modules available, which will make some use of it and will make it accessible and consumable in different formats.
+After the raw analysis results have been processed and abstracted by the processing modules and the global container is generated (ref.
+Processing Modules), it is passed over by Cuckoo to all the reporting modules available, which will make use of it and will make it accessible and consumable in different formats.

-All reporting modules are and should be placed inside the directory modules/reporting/.
+All reporting modules must be placed inside the directory modules/reporting/.

-Every module should also have a dedicated section in the file conf/reporting.conf: for example if you create a module module/reporting/foobar.py you will have to append the following section to conf/reporting.conf:
+Every module must also have a dedicated section in the file conf/reporting.conf: for example if you create a module module/reporting/foobar.py you will have to append the following section to conf/reporting.conf: